SPARK-UoM/Raspberry-Pi-Labs/README.md

-# SPARK-project_challanges
+# Overview
-This is the repository for the SPARK project ideas
+Repository containing resources of the Raspberrypi Labs program